LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

    instance among the others.

 Host Patterns
-   A host pattern is a string of characters that are matched against the incoming HOST field of the HTTP request.
+   A :dfn:`host pattern` is a string of characters that are matched against the incoming HOST field of the HTTP request.
 An instance may have several of these patterns.
 These patterns serve to direct individual requests to specific Lasso instances.
 A host pattern resembles a domain name, and can